Featured image of post Lightweight Docker in WSL without Docker Desktop

 newgrp docker

-Then we can start the Docker service:
+Then start the Docker service:

 sudo service docker start